 - Enquires to email@example.com

-Verity La INC are an artist-run initiative (creative folks doing things for themselves) and are definitely a not-for-profit project.
-However, as a result of financial support from our fabulous readers, we are able to pay our writers in 2020 — woohoo!
+Verity La INC are an artist-run initiative (creative folks doing things for themselves) and not-for-profit Incorporated Association.
+However, as a result of financial support from our fabulous readers and Create NSW we are able to pay our writers in 2020 — woohoo!
 Each piece published (excluding previously published book extracts) will receive the grand (in literary circles) sum of $AU100.

-Behind the scenes we continue to work on how to make the journal financially sustainable in the long term.
-If you like what you read on this site, believe it’s important, want to see it continue, and feel that you’d like to contribute financially, please email us on firstname.lastname@example.org, or Support Us directly via our online shop.
+If you like what you read on the site, believe it’s important, want to see it continue, and feel that you’d like to contribute financially, please email us on firstname.lastname@example.org, or SUPPORT US directly with a one-off or ongoing monthly donation.

 © 2020 by Verity La and individual contributors.
 The views expressed by Verity La contributors are not necessarily those of the editor/publisher.
 Reproduction in whole or in part is permitted if acknowledgement is made to Verity La.
 Images used on this site are sourced through Wikipedia Commons or similar providers, or are presented in this context for educative purposes only.